Skip to main content

 • Choose high fibre and less processed food for snacks.

-• Reduce your intake of ultra-processed foods and sugar-sweetened beverages like fizzy drink, flavoured milks and juice.
+• Reduce your intake of ultra-processed foods and sugar-sweetened beverages like fizzy drinks, flavoured milks and juice.

 • Plan your meals and snacks before you go shopping to help save money.